StoneT2000/rfcl/README.md

     train.steps=2000000
 ```

+These will run and save experiment logs to the `exps/<logger.exp_name>` folder, which has test evaluation videos from stage 1 and stage 2 training, tensorboard logs, and model checkpoints.

 See `configs/<env_suite>` for all configurations if you want to understand the exact configurations used (e.g. SAC + Q-Ensemble configs, environment configs etc.)

 ### Tuning tips for RFCL